-Moving snow is tough work, but pushing a snowblower, that’s unimaginable hardship.
-No, we’ll have to fix it and you’re in the right place, I’m a mechanic and I see this problem a ton.
+Moving snow is tough work, but pushing a snowblower is an unimaginable hardship.
+No, we’ll have to fix it, and you’re in the right place; I’m a mechanic, and I see this problem a ton.

 In this post, you’ll learn how your snowblower drive system works, how to diagnose a drive system fault, and how to fix it.